 During a time of uncertainty for many pubs and clubs, microbreweries in the UK seem to be on the rise.
 While an increasing list of independent venues and long-standing establishments are pulling their last pint, microbreweries are enticing drinkers back out in support of their favourite bars.
+Brewery and distillery tours are often a way to showcase beers and spirits, as well as giving customers inside knowledge.

 Once upon a time, you could head to your local, already knowing what you were going to order upon arrival.
 However, the influx of microbreweries and customers in search of something new is starting to influence what’s on offer.